cjcalabresephd/cjcalabresephd.github.io/_people/muhammad-rasul.md

   <div class="pcp-section">
     <h2 class="pcp-section-title">Bio</h2>
     <p class="pcp-bio">
-      Dr. Muhammad Ehab Rasul is a Research Fellow at the Centre for Trusted Internet and Community at the National University of Singapore.
-His research lies at the intersection of digital and new media, political communication, mis/disinformation, and media effects.
+      Dr. Muhammad Ehab Rasul is currently a research fellow at the Centre for Trusted Internet and Community at the National University of Singapore.
+His research focuses on how the modern information environment shapes public attitudes, political behaviors, and intergroup psychology, with a focus on mis/disinformation.
     </p>
   </div>